Scarleth Ucelo

-Scarleth Ucelo (born 7 April 2000) is a Guatemalan weightlifter.
+Scarleth Vanessa Ucelo Marroquín (born 7 April 2000) is a Guatemalan weightlifter.
 She represented Guatemala at the 2020 Summer Olympics in Tokyo, Japan.
 She finished in 13th place in the women's +87 kg event.

 In 2019, she finished in 5th place in the women's +87 kg event at the Pan American Games held in Lima, Peru.

-She competed in the women's +87 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.
+Ucelo competed in the women's +87 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.